message/iata/DE.md

-Published 27.07.2021
+Published 30.07.2021
 1. Passengers are not allowed to enter.
 1.1.
 This does not apply to:
 - nationals and residents of Germany;
 - passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
 1.2.
-This does not apply to the following passengers if arriving from a country other than Botswana, Brazil, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Uruguay, Zambia or Zimbabwe:
+This does not apply to the following passengers if arriving from a country other than Botswana (until 31 July 2021), Brazil, Eswatini (until 31 July 2021), Lesotho (until 31 July 2021), Malawi (until 31 July 2021), Mozambique (until 31 July 2021), Namibia (until 31 July 2021), South Africa (until 31 July 2021), Uruguay, Zambia (until 31 July 2021) or Zimbabwe (until 31 July 2021):
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and EEA Member States;
 - immediate family members of nationals of EEA Member States and Switzerland.
 They must present proof of their family relationship;
 - immediate family members of residents of Germany.
 They must present proof of their family relationship;